Azure/azure-kusto-demos/eventhub-python/github-events-demo/README.md

 This project is based on Daniel Dubovski's [post](https://medium.com/microsoftazure/exploring-github-events-with-azure-data-explorer-69f28eb705b9) and python script for exploring GitHub events in ADX using EventHub.

-The project demonstrates using Docker image which running the script in Azure container for maintaining an events live stream.
+The project demonstrates using Docker image which runs the script in Azure container for maintaining an events live stream.

 ## Setting up ADX and EventHub

 Follow the post for setting up ADX, EventHub and integrate them:
 [Exploring GitHub events with Azure Data Explorer](https://medium.com/microsoftazure/exploring-github-events-with-azure-data-explorer-69f28eb705b9)